katherineweinschenk/pablo-glass/content/visit.md

 ---
 title: "Visit Us"
-description: "Come visit our glass studio and gallery"
+description: "Come visit our glass studio and shop"
 ---

-## Gallery & Shop Hours
+## Shop Hours

-**Friday - Sunday**: 11:00 AM – 6:00 PM
+- **Friday - Sunday**: 11:00 AM – 6:00 PM

-**Monday - Thursday**: By Appointment
+- **Monday - Thursday**: By Appointment

-## Glass Studio
+## Studio Hours

-The glass studio itself is open seasonally.
-When the studio doors are open, you can stop by to watch our artists work, even if the gallery is closed.
+We keep the studio open during the warmer months and close when it's too cold to work.
+We can always give you a tour of the studio during shop hours — if you're lucky, you'll see some glassblowing in action!

 ## Stay With Us